MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Trap.md

 Because the `Trap` statement included the `Break` keyword, the function does not continue to run, and the "Function completed" line is not run.

-If you include a `Continue` statement in a `Trap` statement, PowerShell resumes after the statement that caused the error, just as it would without `Break` or `Continue`.
+If you include a `Continue` keyword in a `Trap` statement, PowerShell resumes after the statement that caused the error, just as it would without `Break` or `Continue`.
 With the `Continue` keyword, however, PowerShell does not write an error to the error stream.